Lake Speed

-Lake Chambers Speed (born on January 17, 1948) is an American retired stock car racing driver.
+Lake Chambers Speed (born January 17, 1948) is an American retired stock car racing driver.
 He formerly competed in the NASCAR Winston Cup Series, scoring one career win in 402 starts.

 Background

 Lake was named after the best friend of his father, Bob Lake.
 Lake's father, Leland S. Speed, took office as the Mayor of Jackson, Mississippi, in 1948, the same year that Lake was born.
 He started his racing career at the age of thirteen racing karts, much to the displeasure of his family.
-Over the years, Speed won the International Karting Federation (IKF) National Championship six times and in 1978 he won the prestigious Karting World Championship over, among others, future three-time Formula One champion Ayrton Senna.
-Speed had been the only American to win the World Karting Championship until 2015 when 14 year-old Logan Sargeant of Florida won the KFJ World Karting Championship on September 27, 2015.
+Over the years, Speed won the International Karting Federation (IKF) National Championship six times and in 1978, he won the prestigious Karting World Championship over, among others, future three-time Formula One champion Ayrton Senna.
+Speed had been the only American to win the Karting World Championship until 2015 when 14 year-old Logan Sargeant of Florida won the KFJ World Karting Championship.